KDanos/PetPals/README.md

 - filter available minders based on location (post code).
 - add a profile photo for the user
 - add photo of the pet
--currently all flash messages, both error and success appear in red.
+- currently all flash messages, both error and success appear in red.
 It will be useful to have succesful messages appear in a different color
+- users should be able to attach a cost to the services they provide

+### Carers
+- when a user is adding a new serice to their profile, they are offered all the available serviceTypes defined in the model.
+That list should be filtered to exclude the services the user is already adding

 ### Pet owners
 - update stories with pictures of their activities.
 - chose whether the pet's index page is visible to users that are not logged-in